🧬

 Official measurements, coat, and temperament

-• Coat: Double coat with a soft, dense undercoat and a straight, harsh outer coat.
+• Coat: Double coat consisting of a soft, dense undercoat and a straight, harsh outer coat.
+The tail is thick and carried curled or curved over the back.

 Breed Trivia